 Having "Listen to this device" on either Wave or "Stereo Mix" would basically cause the same sound to be played again after a slight time delay.

 Other causes for sound echos

 - If you have a multichannel speakers system (4.0, 5.1, 7.1) some sound card drivers may have a delay on rear, side and center speakers sounds and this would cause the sound to be perceived as having an echo.
 In this case, check the sound card settings panel if it allows to change those delays to 0.
 For the Xonar cards you need to install UNi Xonar drivers to fix this.

-- Sound effects or environment effects are enabled in the sound card settings panel or audio player.
+- Sound effects or environment effects are enabled in the sound card settings panel, Windows Speaker proprieties or the audio player.

 - If the echo is heard only in a specific application then the problem is with that application and you'll have to check it's settings if there is an option to turn it off.
 Look at DSP (Digital Sound Processing) options, at sound effects or environment effects options, at the different plugins that might be enabled.